lunayuehuang/MSE544_ImageSegmentation/README.md

 # Part 3 — U-Net Prediction on Unlabeled Test Images

-- Load the best U-Net weights from Part 2 and predict binary defect masks for unlabeled source images `2.png` through `12.png`.
-- Each output plot places the original image on the left and the predicted defect mask on the right.
+In Part 3, you will load the best U-Net weights saved in Part 2 (`unet_best.pt`) and run inference on the unlabeled test images (`2.png` through `12.png`) in `mos2_test_images_unlabeled/`.
+For each image, the notebook saves and displays a two-panel figure — the **original image on the left** and the **predicted defect mask on the right** — and writes the bare predicted mask to disk as a separate PNG.
+These qualitative results, together with your validation IoU from Part 2, are what graders use to judge the improvement portion of your submission.

-### Cell 23 — Imports + paths
+### Step A. Imports + paths

 Sets up Part 3: imports, the test image source folder (`mos2_test_images_unlabeled`), the list of test image IDs (`2`–`12`), the saved-weights path (`unet_best.pt`), and a fresh save directory for the inference visualisations.